The vaccine wars

 Russia has earned itself significant soft power brownie points from its efforts, which have also been pragmatic.
 With an underdeveloped pharmaceutical industry – although Russia has sophisticated scientific research capabilities thanks to its work on polio and the Ebola virus – the RDIF has been setting up local production in client countries, transferring the technology and even providing finance.

 Business people have been getting into the act too.
-Russian metals and tech tycoon Alisher Usmanov offered to pay for half of the 500,000 doses that just started arriving in Uzbekistan to kick off the mass vaccination programme in Central Asia’s most populous country, Uzbek President Shavkat Mirziyoyev said in February, when Sputnik V was approved for use by government authorities.
+Russian metals and tech tycoon Alisher Usmanov offered to pay for half of the one million doses that just started arriving in Uzbekistan to kick off the mass vaccination programme in Central Asia’s most populous country, Uzbek President Shavkat Mirziyoyev said in February, when Sputnik V was approved for use by government authorities.

 The RDIF has done deals and won approval for Sputnik in over 60 countries around the world including in Asia and Africa, and built factories in multiple countries, including Turkey and Belarus.
 Yet the vaccine is still not approved for use in Europe or the US.